NCAR/cesm_unit_test_tutorial/README.rst

      procedure :: tearDown
   end type TestCircle

+Defining this test class allows you to take advantage of some useful pFUnit features like the setUp and tearDown methods.

 If you define this test class, then you also need to:

 * Define setUp and tearDown subroutines.
 These can start out empty::